 The framework has a core set of cybersecurity activities organized at three levels:

 The Important Distinction of Functions in the NIST CSF

 The three activities we have structured above are very unique and serve very specific purposes for taking charge of an organization’s cybersecurity posture.
 Sometimes these activities are used interchangeably in conversation, particularly by someone who has not had a chance to take a deeper dive into how the framework is organized.

-In this post we aim to explain the important distinction of the functions in the NIST CSF implementation planning tool, and show how they can be utilized in an efficient and dynamic way for planning your cybersecurity program.
+In this post we aim to explain the important distinction of the functions in the NIST CSF implementation planning tool and show how they can be utilized in an efficient and dynamic way for planning your cybersecurity program.

-Those who wish to Functions organize basic cybersecurity activities at their highest level.
+NIST CSF Functions organize basic cybersecurity activities at their highest level.
 These Functions are:

 Functions are meant to intuitively organize aspects of cybersecurity to support decision making, risk management, addressing of threats, and continual improvement based on lessons learned.
 Functions include the activities to take prior to a cybersecurity event (Identify, Protect, Detect) as well as what to do after one occurs (Respond and Recover).

 How NIST CSF Functions are Structured in the Framework